Mission Hills, Los Angeles in Los Angeles County, California — The American West (Pacific Coastal)

 Erected 1972 by Native Daughters of the Golden West.

 Location.
 34° 16.75′ N, 118° 27.401′ W. Marker is in Mission Hills, Los Angeles, California, in Los Angeles County.
 Marker is on Rinaldi Street 0.1 miles east of Indian Hills Road, on the left when traveling east.
 Touch for map.
-Workman Street in San Fernando becomes Rinaldi Street in Mission Hills.
-The marker and dam are immediately west of the north lot of Nova Storage.
-Marker is at or near this postal address: 14802 Rinaldi Street, Mission Hills CA 91345, United States of America.
+Marker is at or near this postal address: 14801 Rinaldi Street, Mission Hills CA 91345, United States of America.
+Touch for directions.

 Regarding Mission Dam.
 This site is near Indian Hills Road.
 At the north end of Indian Hills Road are properties planted with Blue Elderberry, large cactus, and shrubs important to the native people of the area.
 A village or food site was near this location.
 One elderberry is centuries old.
 The last sycamore is dying.
 Like any historical site, this dam has some fascinating stories we will never know.